Ricochet (wrestler): United States Champion (2019–2021)

 Ricochet then competed in the King of the Ring tournament, defeating Drew McIntyre in the first round, but was eliminated by Baron Corbin in the semi-finals.
-At Crown Jewel on October 31, Ricochet made up part of Hulk Hogan's team alongside Roman Reigns, Ali, Rusev, and Shorty G in a winning effort over Ric Flair's team (Randy Orton, Bobby Lashley, Drew McIntyre, King Corbin, and Shinsuke Nakamura).
+At Crown Jewel on October 31, Ricochet made up part of Hulk Hogan's team alongside Roman Reigns, Ali, Rusev, and Shorty G in a winning effort over Ric Flair's team (Randy Orton, Bobby Lashley, McIntyre, Corbin, and Shinsuke Nakamura).
 At Survivor Series on November 24, Ricochet was included as part of Team Raw, where they lost to Team SmackDown in a 5-on-5-on-5 Survivor Series match, also involving Team NXT.
-At Royal Rumble on January 26, 2020, Ricochet participated in his first Royal Rumble match at #15, causing Brock Lesnar to be eliminated after delivering a low blow to him, but was eliminated by eventual winner Drew McIntyre afterwards.
-On the February 3 episode of Raw, Ricochet defeated Bobby Lashley and Seth Rollins in a triple threat match to earn a WWE Championship opportunity against Brock Lesnar at Super ShowDown.
-At the event on February 27, Ricochet was quickly defeated by Lesnar in under two minutes.
+At Royal Rumble on January 26, 2020, Ricochet participated in his first Royal Rumble match at number 15, causing Brock Lesnar to be eliminated after delivering a low blow to him, but was eliminated by eventual winner Drew McIntyre afterwards.
+On the February 3 episode of Raw, Ricochet defeated Lashley and Seth Rollins in a triple threat match to earn a WWE Championship opportunity against Lesnar at Super ShowDown on February 27, where he was quickly defeated by Lesnar in under two minutes.

-On the April 6, 2020 episode of Raw, Ricochet formed a tag team with Cedric Alexander, defeating Danny Burch and Oney Lorcan.
-Ricochet and Alexander feuded with The Hurt Business (MVP, Bobby Lashley, and Shelton Benjamin) after they injured Apollo Crews.
-However, on the September 7 episode of Raw, Alexander turned on Ricochet and Crews during a six-man tag team match against The Hurt Business, attacking them and joining The Hurt Business, thus disbanding the team.
-On the October 12 episode of Raw, Ricochet defeated Alexander by disqualification, ending their storyline.

-At Royal Rumble on January 31, 2021, Ricochet entered at #12 but was eliminated by Kane.
-At Elimination Chamber on February 21, Ricochet lost a fatal four-way match to determine who would fill in the vacant spot at the event for the United States Championship later that night.
-At WrestleMania Backlash on May 16, Ricochet accepted United States Champion Sheamus' open challenge for a non-title match, which he lost.
-On the June 21 episode of Raw, Ricochet defeated AJ Styles to qualify for the Money in the Bank ladder match at Money in the Bank.
-At the event on July 18, he was unsuccessful as the match was won by Big E. On the September 27 episode of Raw, Ricochet faced Reggie for the 24/7 Championship, but the match ended in a no contest.
+Ricochet formed a tag team with Cedric Alexander, feuding with The Hurt Business (MVP, Lashley, and Shelton Benjamin) after they injured Apollo Crews.
+However, on the September 7 episode of Raw, Alexander turned on Ricochet and Crews during a six-man tag team match against The Hurt Business, attacking them and joining The Hurt Business.
+At Royal Rumble on January 31, 2021, Ricochet entered at number 12, but was eliminated by Kane.
+On February 21, at Elimination Chamber, Ricochet lost a fatal four-way match to determine who would fill in the vacant spot at the event for the United States Championship later that night.
+On the June 21 episode of Raw, Ricochet defeated Styles to qualify for the Money in the Bank ladder match at Money in the Bank on July 18, which was won by Big E.